fritzadelbertus/siak_cantik/README.md

     ![](./README/installation/2.png)

-5. Find and select the extracted folder frop step #1
+5. Find and select the extracted folder from step #1
 6. Make sure the extension is on, refresh it, and you are ready to go!

     ![](./README/installation/4.png)